yama6a/talos-raspberry-pi5/README.md

 ```

 Find `<disk>` with `lsblk` on Linux or `diskutil list` on macOS, and use the whole device (`/dev/sda`,
 `/dev/disk6`), not a partition.
-On macOS write to `/dev/rdisk6` instead, which is far faster, after
-`diskutil unmountDisk`.

-Slot the drive in, power on with no SD card, and the Pi boots into Talos maintenance mode.
-Configure it from
+Slot the NVMe drive in, power on with no SD card, and the Pi boots into Talos maintenance mode.
+Configure
-there as usual, with `talosctl gen config` and `talosctl apply-config`.
+it from there as usual, with `talosctl gen config` and `talosctl apply-config`.

 The Pi 5's bootloader must be set to try NVMe.
 If it is not, flash the EEPROM first with `BOOT_ORDER` and,
 for third-party PCIe boards with no ID EEPROM, `PCIE_PROBE=1`.